kylejschulz/tea_service/README.md

 POST        | /api/v1/customers/:customer_id/subscriptions/:subscription_id      | Subscribe a customer to a tea subscription PATCH/PUT   | /api/v1/customers/:customer_id/subscriptions/:subscription_id      | Cancel a customer's tea subscription
 GET         | /api/v1/customers/:customer_id/subscriptions                       | See all a customer's subscriptions
+GET         | /api/v1/customers/:customer_id/subscriptions/?status=cancelled     | See all a customer's subscriptions filtered by status
+GET         | /api/v1/customers/:customer_id/subscriptions/?brew_time_filter=2   | See all a customer's subscriptions filtered by teas that have that brew time
 GET         | /api/v1/customers/:customer_id/teas                                | See all a customer's unique teas
 ##### Subscribe a Customer to a Tea Subscription
 POST `http://localhost:3000/api/v1/customers/:customer_id/subscriptions/:subscription_id`,